Federico "Fred" Hinojosa

 Judge Hinojosa is recognized by the Texas Mediator Credentialing Association as a Credentialed Distinguished Mediator.
 He received comprehensive training in Mediation and advanced training in Family Mediation from the A. A. White Dispute Resolution Center of the University of Houston Law Center.
 He also received Advanced Mediation training from the Association of Attorney-Mediators and the Texas Association of Mediators.
 He received training in domestic violence from the Association of Family and Conciliation Courts and in "Battering Intervention and Prevention Programs" from the Texas Council on Family Violence.

 Judge Hinojosa was born and reared in Edinburg, Texas.
-He received his Bachelor of Arts degree from Pan American College (now The University of Texas – Pan American) in 1969.
+He received his Bachelor of Arts degree from Pan American College (later the University of Texas - Pan American) in 1969.
 In 1970, he enlisted in the United States Air Force and was assigned to work at the National Security Agency as a Spanish linguist.
 After receiving an Honorable Discharge in 1974, he enrolled at the University of Houston Law Center.
 He received his Doctor of Jurisprudence degree in May 1977, and was admitted to the State Bar of Texas in June 1977.

 Judge Hinojosa had a general civil practice in Houston from 1977 to 1981.
 He returned to Edinburg in 1981 to work as a child support attorney for the Texas Department of Human Resources (now the Child Support Division of the Attorney General’s Office).
 In 1983, he became a felony prosecutor in the Hidalgo County Criminal District Attorney’s office.
 In 1984, he became an associate in the litigation section of the McAllen law firm of Atlas & Hall.
 In 1987, Judge Hinojosa joined the McAllen litigation law firm of Lewis, Pettitt, Skaggs & Welch as a partner, and the firm name was changed to Lewis, Pettitt & Hinojosa.
 On November 1, 1991, he was appointed by former Texas Governor Ann W. Richards to the 13th District Court of Appeals.
 He was elected to the Court of Appeals in 1992 and re-elected in 1994 and 2000.